Romans 3:25-26

 The sacrifice of Jesus on the cross satisfied the demands of God’s holiness for the punishment of sin.
 So Jesus propitiated or satisfied God.

 Propitiation is not placating a vengeful God but, rather, it is satisfying the righteousness and just wrath of a holy God, thereby making it possible for Him to show mercy righteously.
-God can now be just (His law says sin demands death) and can deal with men graciously and benevolently (Justifier).
+God can now be just (His law says sin demands death) and can at the same time be the Justifier dealing with men graciously and benevolently.
 The concepts of “redemption” and “propitiation” are used to demonstrate and draw our attention to the justice of God.
-God has set the sinner free through Christ, but He has not done so by setting aside the rules (His justice).
-He has set the sinner free in Christ by satisfying the demands of God’s justice in Christ.
-Due to sin, a penalty was to be meted out and a price was to be paid.
-Christ paid that price and suffered that penalty (“redemption”).
-God’s divine wrath had to be appeased, due to man’s sin; Christ has appeased that wrath (“propitiation”).
+God has set the sinner free through Christ (justified by grace through faith), but He has not done so by setting aside the rules (His justice).
+Instead, God has set the sinner free in Christ by satisfying the demands of His justice in Christ.
+Sin incurs a penalty which must be meted out.
+Christ paid the price of the "debt" our sins had accrued on our personal account and suffered the required penalty in our place.
+Thus He paid the price to secure our redemption or liberation as the result of paying the price in full (cp Jn 19:30).
+God’s divine wrath had to be appeased, due to our sin and Christ appeased God's wrath (“propitiation”).

 The only other NT use of hilasterion is found in Hebrews where the writer records that above the ark of the covenant

 were the cherubim of glory overshadowing the mercy seat (hilasterion) but of these things we cannot now speak in detail.
-(Heb 9:5-note)
+(Heb 9:5+)

 Moses records God's instruction to Israel regarding the ark of the covenant to cover it with